Thompson subgroup

-In mathematical finite group theory, the Thompson subgroup $J(P)$ of a finite p-group P refers to one of several characteristic subgroups of P. Thompson (1964) originally defined $J(P)$ to be the subgroup generated by the abelian subgroups of P of maximal rank.
+In finite group theory, a branch of mathematics, the Thompson subgroup $J(P)$ of a finite p-group P refers to one of several characteristic subgroups of P. Thompson (1964) originally defined $J(P)$ to be the subgroup generated by the abelian subgroups of P of maximal rank.
 More often the Thompson subgroup $J(P)$ is defined to be the subgroup generated by the abelian subgroups of P of maximal order or the subgroup generated by the elementary abelian subgroups of P of maximal rank.
 In general these three subgroups can be different, though they are all called the Thompson subgroup and denoted by $J(P)$.